marceldegraaf/mustacci/README.md

 * Ruby 1.9.3
 * ZeroMQ
+* CouchDB

 ## Installation

 Install Ruby.
 Install ZeroMQ.
+Install CouchDB.

 Install the ruby dependencies:

     gem install bundler
     bundle install

+Put the configuration file in place and edit it if so desired

+    cp config/mustacci.example.yml config/mustacci.yml

 Start all the things: